-Following the current guidance and provided we are still in “yellow” or better, August’s meeting Day (Wednesday August 5th from 10am-2pm) will be held at Butler Memorial Park in the Optimist pavilion.
+Following the current guidance and since we are still in “green”, August’s meeting Day (Wednesday August 5th from 10am-2pm) was held at Butler Memorial Park in the Optimist pavilion.

 See the Butler Parks status here: https://cityofbutler.org/departments/parks-recreation-and-public-property/

 Current guidance recommends that we wear masks and practice the physical distancing.
-We will not be able to have our traditional pot-luck, and we will likely not be passing our items for show and tell.
+We were not able to have our traditional pot-luck.

 The extension office is closed indefinitely following the Penn State University closure policy; found here: https://extension.psu.edu/coronavirus

 Hope you all are well and have lots to keep busy at home with.

 Since the first Wednesday in January is also the 1st of January; we have decided to hold our first meeting of the year on Janary 8th.
 The program for the day will be “project day” please bring whatever you would like to work on.